xwal/awesome-stars/topics.md

 - [XcodesOrg/XcodesApp](https://github.com/XcodesOrg/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
 - [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - Iconic font aggregator, collection, & patcher.
 3,600+ icons, 50+ patched fonts: Hack, Source Code Pro, more.
 Glyph collections: Font Awesome, Material Design Icons, Octicons, & more
 - [ethereum/remix-project](https://github.com/ethereum/remix-project) - Remix is a browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.
+- [ethereum/ethereum-org-website](https://github.com/ethereum/ethereum-org-website) - Ethereum.org is a primary online resource for the Ethereum community.
 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
 - [gitcoinco/web](https://github.com/gitcoinco/web) - Grow Open Source
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.